Having followed many different tipping services, most focused on racing, I’ve found that a lot of successful packages have a few things in common.

 Mark covers all WA metro meetings, and the analysis is high quality.

-Mark is currently sitting at around 25% PoT since the beginning May, making over $3,700 profit in that time – you get an idea of analysts after a while, and you can tell from his work that he knows what he’s doing.
+Generally speaking you get an idea of analysts after a while, and you can tell from his work that Mark knows what he’s doing.

 And with the time difference of course, it only extends your punting day even further!
 It’s definitely worth giving this one a go.